-- Lightning Protection for Churches - a document produced jointly by Ecclesiastical Insurance Group and English Heritage
+- Lightning Protection for Churches - a document produced jointly by Ecclesiastical Insurance Group and English Heritage which includes guidance on the recommended timescales between tests

 - Guidance Notes: Church - Fire - produced by Ecclesiastical Insurance (guidance specifically relating to lightning protection starts at Page 24)